 Getting ThereLocals will know their own best ways.
 For others, though, these directions are easiest to follow:

-To reach Juliet’s Balcony, hike south from the parking lot, past the three falls overlooks, and onto the River Trail.
-After passing the Sandbox and Dihedrals access points (there are signs indicating them), the trail drops down some wooden steps, makes a bridged stream crossing, and then climbs a set of wooden steps.
+To reach Juliet’s Balcony, hike to the River Trail, which is the maintained trail closest to the river.
+After passing the Sandbox and Dihedrals access points, the trail drops down some wooden steps, makes a bridged stream crossing, and then climbs a set of wooden steps.
 At the top of the climb, the trail splits in three, with the River Trail heading right.
 The left fork just goes a few feet to a rocky overlook of the river (scrambling opportunities here).
 Go straight, though, up to the rock outcrop directly ahead of you.
 Once there, you will be atop the Juliet’s Balcony crag.
 Look down to view the Balcony just to make sure you’re in the right place.
-From the parking lot, it takes around 20 minutes to hike here.
+From the parking lot, it takes around 15 minutes to hike here.